Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Problem Statement

-An exact deterministic representation of the joint chance constraints \eqref{Eq:constraints} is difficult, as it requires integration of a multivariate probability density function over a polytope and generally no analytic representation is available \cite[Sec.
+Despite known input-output distribution \eqref{Eq:input_output_distribution}, an exact deterministic representation of the joint chance constraint \eqref{Eq:safety_constraint} is difficult, as it requires integration of a multivariate probability density function over a polytope and generally no analytic representation is available \cite[Sec.
 2.2]{SMPC:farina2016}.
-For this reason, the joint constraints \eqref{Eq:constraints} are commonly approximated by, e.g., being split into individual chance constraints \cite{Ono2008},
+For this reason, the joint constraint \eqref{Eq:safety_constraint} is commonly approximated by, e.g., being split into individual chance constraints \cite{Ono2008}, for each time $t \in \integer_{[k,k+N)}$,